 More about Karlee

-Treasure Studios is an entirely vegan and eco-friendly design studio, so all the products reviewed and used by Karlee will be cruelty-free and suitable for use by vegan and vegetarian artists.
+Karlee’s work includes a wide range of techniques from watercolour, calligraphy and illustration to digital art.
+Her practise is entirely vegan and eco-friendly, so all the products reviewed and used by her will be cruelty-free and suitable for use by vegan and vegetarian artists.

 You can find all Karlee’s posts published in the GreatArt online magazine by clicking here!